MITLibraries/thing/README.md

 ### Publishing a single thesis

-You can publish a single thesis that is already in `Publication review` status by passing the `thesis_id` to a rake
+You can publish a single thesis that is already in `Publication review` or `Pending publication` status by passing the `thesis_id` to a rake
 task:

 ```shell
 heroku run -s standard-2x rails dss:publish_thesis_by_id[THESIS_ID] --app TARGET-HEROKU-APP
 ```

+Note: `Pending publication` is allowed here, but not expected to be a normal occurence, to handle the edge case of the app thinking data was sent to SQS but the data not arriving for any reason.

 ## Preservation workflow